JayNoblez/Test_Task_Adjust/README.md

 ![Image](https://github.com/JayNoblez/Test_Task_Adjust/blob/master/Adjust.png)

 ### Solution
-The SSL offloading process takes off the burden of having to run expensive computation like decryption and encryption on backend systems.
+The SSL offloading process takes the burden of having to run expensive computation like decryption and encryption off of backend systems.

 All traffic requests are channelled through the SSL offloading server, it is therefore important to monitor metrics relating to the health of this server.
 To protect availability when trying to reach the backend webservers/ applications.